PROHIBIT CERTAIN ABORTION PROCEDURES

 · Allows the mother’s spouse or, if the mother is a minor, her parents, to bring a civil action against the person who performed a partial-birth abortion.

-Senate Bill 229 would rename the section as the “Partial-birth Abortion and Dismemberment Abortion Ban Act.”
+House Bill 4320 would rename the section as the “Partial-birth Abortion and Dismemberment Abortion Ban Act.”
 The bill would apply all of the above provisions to both a dismemberment abortion and a partial-birth abortion.

 Dismemberment abortion would mean an abortion in which the physician, an individual acting under the delegatory authority of the physician, or any other individual performing the abortion deliberately and intentionally uses any instrument, device, or object to dismember a living fetus by disarticulating limbs or decapitating the head from the fetal torso and removing the dismembered fetal body parts from the uterus regardless of whether the fetal body parts are removed by the same instrument, device, or object or by suction or other means.
 It would not include an abortion that uses suction to dismember and remove the body of a fetus from the uterus.

 The bill also contains language regarding the severability and construction of its provisions.

 House Bill 4321 amends the sentencing guidelines chapter of the Code of Criminal Procedure to specify that performing or assisting in performance of a partial-birth abortion or dismemberment abortion is a Class G felony against a person with a maximum term of imprisonment of two years.

 House Bill 4321 is tie-barred to House Bill 4320, which means that it could not take effect unless House Bill 4320 were also enacted.

 The bills would take effect January 1, 2021.